beaksroblox/beaksroblox/README.md

 # Beaks: A New Adventure in Bird Catching on Roblox

+## What is Beaks?

+Beaks is a newly released Roblox game developed by Nekami, offering a fresh take on the bird-catching genre.
+Similar to Fisch, but with guns and tranquilizers instead of fishing rods, players explore different locations, tranquilize rare birds, and sell them for in-game currency.
+The game includes various rifles, night vision goggles, and unique environments like the Deadlands and Mountain Beaks.
+With Easter eggs, quests, and hidden locations, Beaks provides an exciting experience for collectors and adventurers.

 Are you ready for a unique gaming experience that combines exploration, strategy, and bird collecting?
 Look no further than [Beaks](https://www.roblox.com/games/122678592501168/Beaks), the latest sensation on Roblox that's taking the gaming community by storm!
 Visit our [website](https://beaksroblox.com/) to learn more about this exciting adventure.